-1. To amend the Company's Articles of Incorporation to delete Article VI which provides for a classified Board of Directors;

-2. To elect six directors of the Company to serve until the 2000 Annual Meeting of Shareholders or until their respective successors are elected and qualified;

-3. To change the state of incorporation of the Company from California to Delaware;

-To ratify the appointment of PricewaterhouseCoopers LLP as the independent accountants for the Company for the year ending December 31, 1999;

-5. To amend the Company's 1995 Stock Plan to increase the shares available for issuance under the plan by an aggregate of 40,000,000 shares, to 126,000,000 shares;

-6. To amend the Company's 1996 Directors' Stock Option Plan to revise the four-year vesting schedule with respect to the annual option grants such that 25% of the granted options shall vest on the one-year anniversary of the date of grant, with the remaining options to vest in equal monthly installments over the 36-month period thereafter; and

-$7.\ {\rm To}\ transact$ such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- 1. To amend the Company's Articles of Incorporation to delete Article VI which provides for a classified Board of Directors; - 2.
+To elect six directors of the Company to serve until the 2000 Annual Meeting of Shareholders or until their respective successors are elected and qualified; - 3.
+To change the state of incorporation of the Company from California to Delaware; - 4.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent accountants for the Company for the year ending December 31, 1999; - 5.
+To amend the Company's 1995 Stock Plan to increase the shares available for issuance under the plan by an aggregate of 40,000,000 shares, to 126,000,000 shares; - 6.
+To amend the Company's 1996 Directors' Stock Option Plan to revise the four-year vesting schedule with respect to the annual option grants under the plan, commencing with the options granted on the date of the Company's 2000 Annual Meeting of Shareholders, such that 25% of the granted options shall vest on the one-year anniversary of the date of grant, with the remaining options to vest in equal monthly installments over the 36-month period thereafter; and - 7.
+To transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.